“What Are Your Salary Expectations?” Best Answers (2026)

 3. Avoid giving a number too early

-1. Inquire about the company’s compensation structure
+1. Ask about compensation structure

-2. Highlight your value proposition
+2. Shift focus to your value

-4. Provide a realistic salary range
+4. Provide a realistic salary range (when appropriate)

 5. Consider total compensation